noweh/laravel-headless/README.md

 # Laravel Headless

-## What is the point ?
+## What about?

 This allows a fast and simple implementation of a REST API based on the [Laravel Framework](https://packagist.org/packages/laravel/laravel), [Repository Pattern](https://designpatternsphp.readthedocs.io/en/latest/More/Repository/README.html), [Eloquent Resources](https://laravel.com/docs/8.x/eloquent-resources), [Translatability](https://packagist.org/packages/astrotomic/laravel-translatable), and [Swagger](https://swagger.io/) for the documentation.

-The objective is to have the least code to write to add new types of content: the important processing is carried out in the Abstract files.
+The objective is to have the least code to write for adding new kind of content: the most important process is carried out in the Abstract files.

 In a development environment, the display of the Debugbar ([barryvdh/laravel-debugbar](https://packagist.org/packages/barryvdh/laravel-debugbar)) has been modified in a Middleware to integrate with the json return.

 ## Cache

-Several levels of caches are used to optimize the display: a first with the bundle [genealabs/laravel-model-caching](https://packagist.org/packages/genealabs/laravel-model-caching) for Objects, a second in the processing of the display of Resources, and a third with a configurable Cache-Control in Header.
+Several levels of caches are used to optimize the display: a first one with the bundle [genealabs/laravel-model-caching](https://packagist.org/packages/genealabs/laravel-model-caching) for Objects, a second one in the process of the Resources display, and a third one with a configurable Cache-Control in Header.

 By default, GET routes are behind cache.
 To remove that, you have to add the following GET parameter:
 `removeCache=true`